aqidd/fabric-test-network-extended/Readme.md

 envVar.sh contains helper variables and functions.
 It should work after you update `.env` file but please check the content of this files to make sure that everything points to the correct path/value

 ### Running the script
+To run everything all at once, just execute `./setup-fabric-extended.sh`.
+It will download all the necessary Fabric components, binary and extend the test network.

-After you setup your test network + create channel + deploy fabcar chaincode, just execute `./extend-network.sh`.
+OR, if you already setup your test network + create channel + deploy fabcar chaincode, just execute `./extend-network.sh` to extend it.

 When you want to decompose the extended peers & orderer, simpy execute `./decompose-extension.sh`

 ### Benchmarking with Hyperledger Caliper
-`./setup.caliper.sh` - benchmark result will be inside `caliper` folder.
+`./setup.caliper.sh` - will setup all the necessary scripts for Hyperledger Caliper

+`./execute-caliper.sh` - will run Caliper benchmark